ChaoLine892/VerusMinerSilver/README.md

 # VerusMinerSilver
-Mining verus on your smartphone
+Mining verus on your smartphone!
 Support devices aarch64.
-armv7 no supported
+armv7 not supported.
-based on VerusMiner9000
+based on VerusMiner9000.
-Free version have 4,5% fee
+Free version have 4,5% fee.

 The paid version without fee is already available
 https://t.me/VerusMiner_Silver